Yalantis/Multi-Selection/README.md

 Check this [project on dribbble](https://dribbble.com/shots/2904577-Multi-Selection-Experiment)

-Read how we did it [here](https://yalantis.com/blog/how-we-created-a-multiselection-solution-for-android/)
+Read how we did it [on our blog](https://yalantis.com/blog/how-we-created-a-multiselection-solution-for-android/)

 <img src="imgs/dribble.gif"/>